Nagendra1997/mesibo-documentation/MesiboJsonView.md

 **1. toast**

-`toast` can be used to display information for the short period of time.
-A `toast` contains message to be displayed quickly and disappears after sometime.
+`toast` can be used to display information for a short period.
+A `toast` contains message to be displayed quickly and disappears after some time.

 Attributes: